-- Clusters of Galaxies: Nevalainen et al. (2010) discuss a sample of bright clusters of galaxies, used for the verification of the cross-calibration status among the operational CCD cameras in the 0.7-10 keV energy band, as well as for the re-calibration of the Chandra effective area embedded in the CALDB change between 3.4 and 4.1.
-The sample is constituted by: Abell 1795, Abell 2029, Abell 2052, Abell 2199, Abell 262, Abell 3112, Abell 3571, Abell 85, Coma, HydraA, MKW3S. - Effective area: This WG has been running a cross-calibration campaign on PKS2155-304 since 2006.13 This campaign is constituted by simultaneous observations of with Chandra, NuSTAR, Suzaku, Swift, and XMM-Newton.
-Other blazars such as 3C273 and H1426+428 are the basis of a systematic comparison of the effective area calibration between the Chandra gratings and the XMM-Newton X-ray payload (Smith & Marshall, in preparation)
+- Clusters of Galaxies: Nevalainen et al. (2010) discuss a sample of bright clusters of galaxies, used for the verification of the cross-calibration status among the ACIS, the EPIC, and the BeppoSAX/MECS in the 0.7-10 keV energy band.
+The results of this study stimulated and contributed to the re-calibration of the Chandra effective area embedded in the CALDB change between 3.4 and 4.1 at the turn of this decade.
+Later this study was extended to the XIS,21 contributing to the refinement of the calibration of the time evolution of their contamination layer.
+More recently this Group has investigated the impact that cross-calibration uncertainties may have on the determination of the galaxy cluster mass through measurements of the inter-cluster gas temperature profile.22 - Effective area: This WG has been running a cross-calibration campaign on PKS2155-304 since 2006.14 This campaign is constituted by simultaneous observations of with Chandra, NuSTAR, Suzaku, Swift, and XMM-Newton.
+Other blazars such as 3C273 and H1426+428 are the basis of a systematic comparison of the effective area calibration between the Chandra gratings and the XMM-Newton X-ray payload (Smith & Marshall, in preparation) - Non-thermal SNR: This WG deals primarily with effective area cross-calibration above 10 keV.
+The pioneer work by38 on the Crab Nebula, has been later challenged.^{25, 39} An update of this study, solely based on quasi-simultaneous observations, is being published (Natalucci et al., in preparation).
+Alternative, albeit weaker, plerionic spectra have been proposed for this purpose, such as G21.5-0.9.18